Switching services between bank accounts

 You can transfer some or all recurring payment services to the new account, such as:

 - direct debits, e.g. utility payments or mortgage instalment payments

-- recurring electronic fund transfers to your account, e.g. salary and pension payments
+- recurring electronic fund transfers to your account, e.g. salary payments

 - standing orders for automatic fund transfers to others, e.g. rental payments.

 Remember that some direct debits - for example, those for some credit cards and for the Telepass automatic toll payment service - cannot be transferred using the portability procedure, but instead require another process.
 The new bank must notify you of this and help you take the necessary steps.
 Payments initiated by the National Social Security Institute (INPS) cannot be transferred to the new account through the portability procedure either.
 The old bank and the new bank are always required to inform you of this.
 However, you need to be careful, as transfer times for INPS payments may be longer than those for other payment services.

 Be aware: Remember to take a few precautions, including for your cheques

 Remember that, if your account has non-sufficient funds, the transfer could result in a default, with its negative consequences (including, for example, the imposition of penalty interest or charges).
 Therefore: